45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 3 to 9

 Eastern blue star is a pretty perennial wildflower that is fairly drought tolerant.
-This low-maintenance plant grows well in average, well-drained soils and does best in full sun, although it will also tolerate partial shade.
-While the eastern blue star is tolerant of some drought, it should be watered periodically during extended dry periods.
+This low-maintenance plant grows well in average, well-drained soils and does best in full sun, although it also tolerates partial shade.
+While eastern blue star handles some drought, you should water it periodically during extended dry periods.

 Fringed Sage